illinois-ceesd/summer-reu-2021/1-discrete.md

 Three-dimensional elements are tetrahedra or “hexahedra” (a funny way of saying blocks).

-- Use Gmsh to produce a 2D mesh for `isolator.msh`.
+- Use Gmsh to produce a 2D mesh for `isolator.msh` from `isolator.geo`.

 In many cases, our domain is separated across an array of processors.
 Such distributed computing introduces new considerations in mesh layout and partition; we will cover this in more detail in “Grid Data Structures.”